Haman (Islam)

-Haman (هامان) is a person mentioned in the Qur'an where he appears as court official of the Pharaoh and associated with him in his court at the time of prophet Musa, Moses in Christianity and Judaism.
+Haman (هامان) is a person mentioned in the Quran where he appears as court official of the Fir'awn (Pharaoh) and associated with him in his court at the time of prophet Musa (Moses) in Christianity and Judaism.

 The name Haman, however, also appears in the biblical Book of Esther where Haman is a counselor of Ahasuerus, king of Persia and an enemy of the Jews.
 The relationship between the Biblical and Quranic Haman has been a topic of debate.
 There is no evidence of such stories in Egyptian history.
-Some Islamic scholars compared plot elements of the book of Esther when they elaborated on the Quranic narrative of the Exodus.
+Some Islamic scholars compared plot elements of the Book of Esther when they elaborated on the Quranic narrative of the Exodus.

-Qur'anic Narrative
+Quranic Narrative

-The name Haman appears six times throughout the Qur'an, Quran 29:39,40:24, 28:8, 28:38. four times with Pharaoh and twice by himself, where God sends Moses to invite Pharaoh, Haman and their people to monotheism, and to seek protection of the Israelites Haman and Pharaoh were tormenting.
+The name Haman appears six times throughout the Quran, Quran 29:39,40:24, 28:8, 28:38. four times with Pharaoh and twice by himself, where God sends Moses to invite Pharaoh, Haman and their people to monotheism, and to seek protection of the Israelites Haman and Pharaoh were tormenting.

 Indeed, Pharaoh arrogantly elevated himself in the land and divided its people into subservient groups, one of which he persecuted, slaughtering their sons and keeping their women.
 He was truly one of the corruptors.
 But it was Our Will to favor those who were oppressed in the land, making them models of faith as well as successors;and to establish them in the land; and through them show Pharaoh, Hamân, and their soldiers the fulfillment of what they feared.